faiyaz106/AWS-Tutorial/README.md

 # AWS-Tutorial
 This repository i specifically made to put some proof concept related content.
-# Will be updated to soon..Stay Tune
+# Will be updated soon..Stay Tune